 What does “glorifying God” look like in the New Covenant?

-Sometimes when people pray for “God to be glorified” through our lives and activities, I think they may envision God as somewhat separate from them, up in the sky shining brightly, while we’re down here struggling along, occasionally checking to see if He’s pleased.
+Sometimes when people pray for “God to be glorified” through our lives and activities, I think they may envision God as somewhat separate from them, up in the sky shining brightly, while we’re down here struggling along, occasionally checking to see if He’s pleased or displeased.
 Sermons, books, and songs often reinforce this thinking.

 But this way of thinking misses the vital ways the New Covenant is better than the Old (as the entire book of Hebrews states again and again) and more glorious than the Old (as 2 Corinthians emphasizes).
 People who see both covenants as basically equal are missing out on some glorious—and practical—truths.